 The whole self-help movement implies you can do everything yourself.
 Lord knows you've tried, but how's that working for you?

 Female caregivers are usually in service-rendering businesses; teachers, doctors, nurses, and mothers (even though being a mom isn't considered a business, it really is).
-As a life coach, I once worked with a lovely woman who had been an RN for thirty years.
-She explained how much she adored her calling, because she loved to help people.
+As a life coach, today, I worked with a lovely woman from PA who has been an RN for thirty years.
+She explained how much she adores her calling, because she loves to help people.

-When I asked her to explain, in more detail, the feeling of helping others, she said, "When I help a patient, I feel happy and fulfilled, knowing because of me that person feels better.
+When I asked her to explain, in more detail, the feeling of helping others, she said, "When I help a patient, I feel happy and fulfilled, knowing because of me that person feels.
 I don't feel arrogant, just important in being part of another's well-being and happiness."
-She went on to tell me she was respected by the doctor's at the hospital she worked in, and at age 62, she was eager to go to work every day.
+She went on to tell me she is respected by the doctor's at the hospital she works in, and at age 62, she's eager to go to work every day.